nygctech/INLAomics/README.md

 # Analysing the SPOTS data
+The data generated in [4] is considered, [GSE198353](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353), where we have added cell annotations to two replicates of spleen tissue sections.

 ## Spleen
-The data generated in [4] is considered, where we have added cell annotations to two replicates of spleen tissue sections.
-The files needed to recreate the analysis are
+The necessary files are
 ```
 .
 ├── GSE198353_spleen_rep_1.csv